19 AI Tools for Technical Writers that Aren’t ChatGPT

 Key features:

 - Internal Knowledge Search: For enterprise accounts, administrators can add up to 500 company files (XLSX, PPTX, DOCX, PDF, or CSV) to supplement Perplexity’s knowledge from public internet sources.
-These retrieval-augmented generation (RAG) searches combine insights from the web and internal documentation to improve answer relevance and improve decision making.
+These retrieval-augmented generation (RAG) searches combine insights from the web and internal documentation to improve answer relevance and decision-making.

 - Custom Pages: This tool lets users turn subjects into formatted articles, guides, and reports.
 After adding a search topic, Perplexity instantly generates an article which users can then customize and edit to reflect the information they want to share and the tone they want to use.
 They can then add their own images before sharing the content with their audience.